Sick Europe forces GSK to cut 2012 sales outlook

 Sales in Europe slumped 8 percent in the quarter, reflecting a 1 percent volume decline and an unprecedented 7 percent fall in prices.
 That year-on-year price decline might be at its worst point now, assuming there are no further shock moves by governments, Witty said.

-Overall turnover was down 4 percent from the same period a year ago at 6.46 billion pounds ($10.0 billion), generating "core" earnings per share (EPS) down 5 percent at 26.4 pence.
+Overall turnover was down 4 percent from the same period a year ago at 6.46 billion pounds, generating "core" earnings per share (EPS) down 5 percent at 26.4 pence.

 Analysts, on average, had forecast sales of 6.70 billion pounds and core EPS of 27.4p, according to Thomson Reuters I/B/E/S. Core earnings exclude certain non-cash charges.

-Shares in the group fell 1.8 percent by 1446 GMT, underperforming a flat European drugs sector .SXDP, as investors took a dim view of the earnings miss and reduction in the full-year sales outlook.
+Shares in the group fell 1.8 percent by 3:46 p.m.
+British time, underperforming a flat European drugs sector, as investors took a dim view of the earnings miss and reduction in the full-year sales outlook.

 "Like Europe itself, Glaxo continues to kick the can down the road," said Keith Bowman, Equity Analyst at Hargreaves Lansdown Stockbrokers.

-Bernstein analyst Tim Anderson said the results were "slightly disappointing" but not unexpected, since GSK had been signaling that a weak second quarter was likely.
+Bernstein analyst Tim Anderson said the results were "slightly disappointing" but not unexpected, since GSK had been signalling that a weak second quarter was likely.

 GSK already missed forecasts for sales in the first quarter of 2012 and the last three months of 2011, underlining the difficulties faced by Witty in achieving the hoped-for return to growth.